For a while, a lot of small businesses can run on memory, good intentions, and people figuring things out as they go.

 Not because the team is doing something wrong.

-Because the business has outgrown the stage where informal systems are enough.
+Because the business has outgrown the stage where ways you've been running things are enough.

 1. The same questions keep coming back